currawong-project/cmtools/doc/xscore_gen.md

 ```

 As with step 2 this step may need to be iterated several times
-to clear syntactic errors in the decoration data.
+to clear syntactic errors in the edit data.

 5. Generate the time line marker information to be used with the performance program: